roflcoopter/viseron/README.md

 Default state topic: ```homeassistant/switch/{mqtt_name from camera config}/state```\
 Default command topic: ```homeassistant/switch/{mqtt_name from camera config}/set```\

+# Tips
+- If you are experiencing issues with a camera, I suggest you add debug logging to it and examine the logs

 # Ideas and upcoming features
 - UI
   - Create a UI for configuration and viewing of recordings